rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 ## Introduction

-It may seem strange to have a document dedicated to the "secure" use of SFTP (a part of openssh-server package) when SSH is itself secure.
+It may seem strange to have a document dedicated to the "secure" use of SFTP (a part of openssh-server package) when the SSH proptocol is itself secure.
 I hear what you are thinking.
 But most system administrators do not want to open up SSH to everyone in order to implement SFTP for everyone.
-This document will describe how to implement a change root jail for SFTP while keeping SSH access limited.
+This document will describe how to implement a change root jail<sup>1</sup> for SFTP while keeping SSH access limited.

 There are many documents out there that deal with creating an SFTP change root jail, but most do not take into account a use case where the user that is set up would be accessing a web directory on a server with multiple websites.
 This document deals with that.
 If that isn't your use case, you can easily adapt these concepts to use in different situations.

-The author also doesn't feel like making the change root jail document for SFTP without also discussing the other things that you should do as a system administrator to minimize the SSH target that you offer to the world is a good idea.
-For this reason, this document is divided into four parts.
-The first deals with the general information that we will use for the entire document.
-The second deals with the setup of the change root jail, and if you decide that you want to stop with that, that's totally up to you.
-The third part deals with setting up public/private key SSH access for your system administrators and turning off remote password based authentication.
-The fourth, and last section of this document deals with turning off remote root logins.
+The author also doesn't feel like making the change root jail document for SFTP without also discussing the other things that you should do as a system administrator to minimize the target that you offer to the world via SSH.
+For this reason, this document is divided into four parts:

+1. The first deals with the general information that we will use for the entire document.
+2. The second deals with the setup of the change root jail, and if you decide that you want to stop there, that's totally up to you.
+3. The third part deals with setting up public/private key SSH access for your system administrators and turning off remote password based authentication.
+4. The fourth, and last section of this document deals with turning off remote root logins.

-Taking all of these steps will allow you to offer secure SFTP access for your customers while also minimizing the possibility that port 22 (SSH) will be compromised by a bad actor.
+Taking all of these steps will allow you to offer secure SFTP access for your customers while also minimizing the possibility that port 22 (the one reserved for SSH access) will be compromised by a bad actor.

+!!!
+Note "<sup>1</sup> Change root jails for beginners:"

+    Change root (or chroot) jails are a way to restrict what a process and all of its various child processes can do on your computer.
+It essentially allows you to choose a specific directory/folder on your machine, and make that the "root" dirtectory for any given process or program.

+    From there on, that process or program can *only* access that folder and its subfolders.

 ## Part 1: General Information

 ### Assumptions and Conventions

-We assume:
+We assume that:

-* you are comfortable executing commands at the command line
+* you are comfortable executing commands at the command line.
 * you can use a command line editor, such as `vi` (used here), `nano`, `micro`, etc.
-* you understand basic Linux commands used for adding groups and users, or can follow along well
+* you understand basic Linux commands used for adding groups and users, or can follow along well.
 * your multisite website is set up like this: [Apache Multisite](../../web/apache-sites-enabled/)
-* that `httpd` has already been installed on the server
+* `httpd` (Apache) has already been installed on the server.

 !!! note